0 hidden charges. 0 forex

 debit-card

-What Is CTC?
-Here Is Everything You Need To Know
+Everything You Need To Know About CTC

 It is the amount that an employer pays an employee for their services rendered to the organisation.
-Generally, most employers restrict the total basic pay of an employee to just 40% of their CTC.
+Generally, most employers restrict the total basic pay of an employee to just 40% of their annual CTC.
 The amount an employee receives as basic pay from a company is fully taxable and forms a part of their in-hand salary.

 Allowances

-Allowances are basically perks that an employer offers an employee.
+Allowances are perks that an employer offers an employee.
 These perks can either be in the form of cash or kind.
 Here's a quick look at the various allowances that an employee might receive.

 • Dearness Allowance (DA)